Women-Only Self Defense Class in Sequim

 PREREGISTER: Jenn Lozada • (360) 808-3197 • Venmo: @solartebjj and mention “Women’s SD”

-THIS SELF-DEFENSE CLASS INTRODUCES YOU to concepts and training methods to help you move through the world with greater awareness and confidence.
-Students learn when to use the tool of violence to protect themselves—and when NOT to.
+THIS SESSION INTRODUCES YOU to concepts and training methods to help you move through the world with greater awareness and confidence.
+Students begin to learn about the relationship between their personal ethics, use of force and the law.
+We look at social, asocial and hybrid types of conflict/violence with a particular focus on the most common threat women face—a known person such as a coworker, intimate partner or other acquaintance.
 This program focuses on “soft skills” (understanding legalities/ethics, violence dynamics, avoidance, freezing and aftermath).
 Thus, don’t expect a lot of physical work related to fighting.
 It’s mostly lecture, discussion and training related to PREVENTION of violence.
 Although not required, we highly recommend you take this class before joining in “hard skills” training (counter-ambush/combat).
+As part of the 8-week series, we will begin to introduce boundary-setting/distance management concepts and exercises including deflecting unwanted hugs or other “too close” attention.

 MONDAY, JANUARY 12 • 3:30–5:00pm